 Bonus Boss: The Dragon in Chapter 4 doesn't have to be killed to continue on in the story.
 Probably because it's one of the hardest bosses in the game with a massive amount of HP and attacks that hit hard.

 Canada, Eh?: One of the levels in the game.
-None of the Canadian NPCs say "eh" at the end of their sentences, but come on, people living in hidden tree villages in a provincial park?
+Aside from a little boy, none of the Canadian NPCs say "eh" at the end of their sentences, but come on, people living in hidden tree villages in a provincial park?

 Classic Cheat Code: Can be used to start the game with everyone at noticeably increased levels.